karaolos9/COMP0254cw1/README.md

 # PokemonNFT Security

-- Reentrancy Attacks
+- Reentrancy Attacks:
 Uses ReentrancyGuard for added security.

-- Unauthorized Minting
+- Unauthorized Minting:
 Only owner can mint (onlyOwner).

-- Invalid Pokémon Stats
+- Invalid Pokémon Stats:
 Enforces max stat limit (≤ 100).

-- Unauthorized Transfers
+- Unauthorized Transfers:
 Uses ERC721 safe transfer functions.

-- Pause Functionality
+- Pause Functionality:
 Owner can pause/unpause operations.

 # TradingContractCW1 Security
-- Reentrancy Attacks
+- Reentrancy Attacks:
 Uses ReentrancyGuard to prevent reentrancy attacks in functions that handle NFT transfers and payments.
 Functions like placeBid(), buyCard(), and finalizeAuction() use nonReentrant to ensure that calls cannot be exploited recursively.

-- Unauthorized Listings
+- Unauthorized Listings:
 Ensures that only the NFT owner can list an NFT for sale or auction using the onlyApprovedOwner modifier, which checks both ownership and approval status before allowing a listing.

-- Invalid Pricing
+- Invalid Pricing:
 Prevents zero-price listings by enforcing a minimum price check in listCard() and startAuction().
 Ensures that a starting bid in auctions is not zero to prevent manipulation.

-- Auction Front-Running
+- Auction Front-Running:
 Implements minimum bid increments (MIN_INCREMENT) to prevent front-running in placeBid().
 A new bid must be at least 5% higher than the previous highest bid, reducing chances of low-value front-running attacks.

-- Unauthorized Transfers
+- Unauthorized Transfers:
 NFTs are transferred to the contract when listed to prevent unauthorized transfers.
 This ensures that only the trading contract can execute sales, reducing risks of double spending or unauthorized withdrawals.

-- Bid Refund Handling
+- Bid Refund Handling:
 Ensures safe refunding of previous bidders when a new bid is placed in placeBid().
 Refunds are stored in pendingWithdrawals before being sent to avoid direct external calls that could introduce reentrancy risks.

-- Pausability
+- Pausability:
 The contract includes pause and unpause functions (pause() and unpause()) that allow the contract owner to halt all trading activities in case of an exploit or security breach.

 # Backend